globallyunique/beyond-data-mesh/beyond-data-mesh.md

 ## Data Mesh APIs

 The previous sections focused on how dbt or an DSL that extends dbt would serve the Data APIs.
-We haven't talked about how to implement the regular API, e.g., http REST calls to retrieve data or do other processing.[^operational-apis] These are the APIs labeled with 'O' in the following figure.
+We haven't talked about how to implement the regular API, e.g., http REST calls to retrieve data or do other processing.[^operational-api] These are the APIs labeled with 'O' in the following figure.
 It is my believe that there is a deep problem with the current state of APIs and how clients use them, especially when we are trying for strong domain boundaries.
 APIs typically do one, rather restricted thing, e.g., retrieve some data possibly filtered, store some data, launch some processing.
 Ideally the APIs match the part of the language of the domain that we want to expose to clients.
 Current technology doesn't allow an API to do the kind of rich semantic operations that the ubiquitous language supports.
 The client needs to string together API calls to do something like select some data, transform it, calculate something, format it, and bring back the right subset of the results.
 I'm not talking about just SQL statements.
 I'm talking about doing interesting things in the ubiquitous language.
 DSLs offer a novel way to define APIs that solve this problem.

-[^operational-apis]: TODO: Investigate why data-mesh calls these 'operational APIs.
+[^operational-api]: TODO: Investigate why data-mesh calls these 'operational APIs.
 The APIs labeled as 'O' in the diagrams.
 Operational sounds like they are limited to just managing the domain vs. accessing the data via them.
 Do they consider the 'D' APIs to be both the database access to data-products via SQL and the http style access?

 <img src="./images/intro-to-dsl-architecture.png" alt="full DSL architecture" width="60%">